SteveBenton6/garden_tips_full-stack/README.md

 - __Edit a Graden Tip__

-  - The creator of a Garden Tip is provided with an Edit and Delete button for the tip.
+  - The creator of a Garden Tip is provided with Edit and Delete buttons for the tip.
   - After clicking the Edit button, the user is provided with a form, pre-populated with the previously entered info.

 ![Edit Garden Tip](./doc-assets/features/EditTip.png)